Rat5ak/TPOT-OTX-Publisher/README.md

 ---

-## Tunnel to Elasticsearch (autossh)
+## Step 1 – Tunnel Elasticsearch with autossh

-Expose the sensor’s ES as `127.0.0.1:64298` on the publisher side.
-Adjust host/user/key/port to your world.
+Expose the sensor’s Elasticsearch as `127.0.0.1:64298` on the publisher side.

 `systemd/tpot-es-tunnel.service`: